George Martin: Cirque du Soleil and Love

-He also produced the album The Man in the Bowler Hat (1974) for the eccentric British folk-rock group Stackridge.
-Martin worked with Paul Winter on his (1972) Icarus album, which was recorded in a rented house by the sea in Marblehead, Massachusetts.
-Winter said that Martin taught him "how to use the studio as a tool", and allowed him to record the album in a relaxed atmosphere, which was different from the pressurised control in a professional studio.
-In 1979 he worked with Ron Goodwin to produce the album containing The Beatles Concerto, written by John Rutter.
+Independent projects and work with other artists

+Martin's early work under his new Associated Independent Recording (AIR) banner included Cilla Black's rendition of Burt Bacharach's "Alfie", which made no. 6 in the UK, and musical scores for Lionel Bart's much-maligned Twang!! theatrical production.
+He also reunited with other artists from his Parlophone days, such as Matt Monro and Ron Goodwin, though these reunions often failed to produce the same success as earlier records had.
+Martin continued to produce novelty music acts, such as The Master Singers and the Scaffold.
+Other artists that Martin worked with include the singers Celine Dion, Kenny Rogers, Yoshiki, and Neil Sedaka, the guitarists Jeff Beck, John McLaughlin, and John Williams, and the bands Seatrain, Ultravox, and Cheap Trick.
+Martin produced seven albums for America, which included the hits "Tin Man", "Lonely People", and "Sister Golden Hair".
+As the band's Gerry Beckley said in a 2017 interview, "He was really great at keeping us focused and moving forward."
+In 1997, Martin produced "Candle in the Wind 1997", Elton John's tribute single to Diana, Princess of Wales, which became the best-selling British single of all time.
+It was also Martin's final production of a single.

 In 1988, Martin produced an album version of the play Under Milk Wood, with music by Martin, Elton John, and Mark Knopfler; Anthony Hopkins played the part of "First Voice".

-In 1979, Martin opened AIR Montserrat, a studio on the Caribbean island of Montserrat.
-This studio was destroyed by Hurricane Hugo ten years later.

-Later work, 1990s–2010

-In 1991, Martin contributed the string arrangement and conducted the orchestra for the song "Ticket To Heaven" on the last Dire Straits studio album, On Every Street.
 In 1992, Martin worked with Pete Townshend on the musical stage production of The Who's Tommy.
 The play opened on Broadway in 1993, with the original cast album being released that summer.
-Martin won the Grammy Award for Best Musical Show Album in 1993, as the producer of that album.
+For this, Martin won the 1993 Grammy Award for Best Musical Show Album.
+In 1998, Martin released an album of Beatles covers titled In My Life.

-In 1995, he contributed the horn and string arrangement for the song "Latitude" on the Elton John Made in England album, which was recorded at Martin's AIR Studios London.
-He also produced "Candle in the Wind 1997", Elton's tribute single to the late Diana, Princess of Wales, which topped charts around the world in September 1997 and became the best-selling British single of all time.
-It was also Martin's final production of a single.
+In October 1970, Martin and his AIR partners opened their first company studio at the top of the Peter Robinson building in Oxford Circus, London.
+Nine years later, he opened another studio, AIR Montserrat, on the Caribbean island of Montserrat.
+This studio was destroyed by a hurricane ten years later.

 On 15 September 1997, Martin arranged a benefit concert for the island of Montserrat, which had been devastated by volcanic activity.
 The event, Music for Montserrat, featured Paul McCartney, Elton John, Sting, Phil Collins, Eric Clapton, Jimmy Buffett, and Carl Perkins.
 Martin served as a consultant to the June 2002 Party at the Palace at Buckingham Palace Garden for the Queen's Golden Jubilee.

-In 2010, Martin was the executive producer of the hard rock debut of Arms of the Sun, an all-star project featuring Rex Brown (Pantera, Down), John Luke Hebert (King Diamond), Lance Harvill and Ben Bunker.
+In 2010, he was the executive producer of the hard rock debut of Arms of the Sun, a project featuring Rex Brown, King Diamond, Lance Harvill, and Ben Bunker.